 Aperture Priority Shooting Mode

 Aperture Priority is probably the most popular camera mode for photographers.
 This mode is easy to understand and very functional yet still allows for a great deal of creative flexibility.
-In this mode, you’ll set the aperture (f-number) along with the desired ISO level and the camera determines the correct shutter speed given the amount of light in the scene.
+In this mode, you’ll set the aperture (f-number) along with the desired ISO level.
+Then, the camera determines the correct shutter speed given the amount of light in the scene.
 This mode is great for just about every genre of photography including nature photography.
 In this mode, you’re basically telling the camera that the aperture is the most important setting for what you’re photographing and you want to control that – that’s where the name Aperture Priority comes from.

 Shutter Priority Shooting Mode

 In this shooting mode, you’ll select the shutter speed and ISO and the camera will determine the best aperture to use in order to create a properly exposed image.
-I rarely use this camera mode for nature photography, but it can be useful when photographing fast moving subjects for sport or wildlife photography.
+I rarely use this camera mode for nature photography.
+However, it can be useful when photographing fast moving subjects for sport or wildlife photography.
 When photographing birds for example, having a fast shutter speed is critical in order to freeze the action of the birds in flight.
 This mode is great if you’re looking to show motion in moving water or passing clouds by utilizing a slower shutter speed.
 In this mode, you’re telling the camera that shutter speed is the most important setting for what you’re photographing and you want to control that – that’s where the name Shutter Priority comes from.

 Manual Camera Mode

-Manual is certainly the most intimidating of all camera modes at first but once you use it a few times, you’ll realize that it’s much easier than you previously thought.
+Manual is certainly the most intimidating of all camera modes at first.
+But once you use it a few times, you’ll realize that it’s much easier than you previously thought.
 In this mode, you have full control over your camera, which is a beautiful thing!
 You’ll set the aperture, shutter speed, and ISO level.
 This is my favorite go to camera mode for nature photography unless I find myself in a situation where my scene is unfolding quickly and I’m rushed.
 Manual mode provides you with the most creative possibilities and gives you ultimate control over every aspect of your image.

 I know this may seem like a great deal of information to digest but, in reality, the best approach to understanding the four primary camera modes is to get out and start testing each of them.
 This is the fastest way for you to take the next step towards mastering your camera’s shooting modes.